openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    .. note::

-      For information on BitBake, see the
+      For information on BitBake, see the :doc:`bitbake:index`.
-      BitBake User Manual
-      .

    The target is the name of the recipe you want to build.
 Common targets are the images in ``meta/recipes-core/images``,